-However, people with MSA will often exhibit symptoms of impaired communication or swallowing difficulties much earlier than those with Parkinson's disease [50].
+People with MSA will often exhibit symptoms of impaired communication or swallowing difficulties much earlier than those with Parkinson's disease [50].
+The authors report dysarthria latencies for MSA and Progressive Supranuclear Palsy (PSP) as an average of 24 months post-diagnosis compared to 84 months for those with Parkinson's [50].
+Another study of five patients with MSA identified mild dysarthria symptoms as early as six months and severe impairment as early as one year after the onset of motor symptoms [14].
 Earlier dysphagia symptoms are directly correlated with a generally shorter life expectancy [50].
-Once communication, swallowing or voice difficulties emerge, they are also likely to decline more rapidly than those who are diagnosed with Parkinson's disease [51].
-This can cause distress and requires the Speech and Language Therapist to be able to take an informed approach to carrying out any interventions.
+Once communication, swallowing or voice difficulties emerge, they are also likely to decline more rapidly than in those who are diagnosed with Parkinson's [51].
+This can cause distress and requires the SLT to be able to take an informed approach to carrying out any interventions.
 Reviews may need to be more frequent and as such people with MSA may not be discharged from care depending on their local health authority's policies and procedures.
-It is also important to ensure they know exactly how to contact their Speech and Language Therapist if things suddenly change.
+It is also important to ensure they know exactly how to contact their Speech and Language Therapist if things change.
+Voice and message banking should be considered as soon as possible after diagnosis to achieve optimum results before speech declines.